WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo2.md

 - You will have two partitions loaded, one is the ESP partition, and the other is the Win partition.
 Take note of the letters you've used.

+> [!WARNING]
-**_⚠️ WARNING: From now on we will assume X: is the Win partition and that Y: is the ESP partition for all the commands.
-Replace them correctly with what you previously picked or you will lose data on your PC._**
+> From now on we will assume X: is the Win partition and that Y: is the ESP partition for all the commands.
+Replace them correctly with what you previously picked or you will lose data on your PC.

 - We will need our install.wim file now.
 If you haven't it already, you can [use this guide](https://github.com/WOA-Project/SurfaceDuo-Guides/blob/main/CreateWindowsISO.md).
 When you are ready, run these commands: